lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 protected _active = false;
 ```

  Properties declared with `@state` shouldn't be referenced from outside the component.
 In TypeScript, these properties should be marked as private or protected.
-We also recommend using a convention like a leading underscore (`_`)
+We also recommend using a convention like a leading underscore (`_`) to identify private or protected properties for JavaScript users.

 The `@state` decorator automatically sets `attribute` to false; **the only option you can specify for internal reactive state is the `hasChanged` function.**

-The `@state` decorator can serve as a hint to a code minifier that the property name can be changed during minification.
+The `@state` decorator can also serve as a hint to a code minifier that the property name can be changed during minification.

-**Example: Declare properties with decorators**

-{% playground-example "properties/declaretypescript" "my-element.ts" %}

 ### Declare properties in a static properties field